 NOTE: If you are working on very extensive research papers such as dissertations, including a brief introduction prior to the objectives will make the abstract more impressive.
 However, most abstracts do not have this section.

-How to Write an Abstract for a Paper in Five Simple Steps
+How to Write an Abstract for a Research Paper

 Now that we have told you the elements to include in an abstract, you are now ready to start crafting one like a pro.
 Note that the abstract should be as precise as possible.
 You should not worry about introducing facts to ensure the reader grasps the real picture of the topic.
 And you should not worry about making it longer.
 Here are the five main steps to follow: